ophelpsWU/deep-learning-challenge/README.md

 ## Overview of the Analysis

-* Create a predictive model to evaluate the likelihood of success of a funding application
+* Create a predictive model to evaluate the likelihood of success of a funding application for funds from a charity.
 * The model uses details about the organization (affiliation, governmental industry classification, organization type, and income) along with details about the proposal (use case, amount requested, and special considerations)
 * The training and testing data also included the ultimate outcome for each request.
 * Categorical data was converted to boolean columns, and the data was scaled by the StandardScaler.
 It was then split into training and testing data.